jhnj/johanjern.com/posts/working-at-pipe.md

 ---

-In September last year (2020) I started working remotely at [Pipe](https://pipe.com), a Fintech startup that's helping Saas companies grow dilution-free.
-During the holidays I spent some time reflecting on how my first 3 months have been and decided to do a writeup on how/why I ended up at Pipe, how it's been, and what I've learned thus far.
+In September last year (2020) I started working remotely at [Pipe](https://pipe.com), a Fintech startup that's helping SaaS companies grow dilution-free.
+During the holidays I spent some time reflecting on how my first 3 months have been and decided to do a writeup on how/why I ended up at Pipe, how it's been, and what I've learned.
+Notable is that I’ve been working remotely from Finland while the rest of the team is spread around the US.
+In this post I’ll focus on the remote part and write about a couple of areas that have been important for my success at Pipe and where I think we’ve done a good job - asynchronous communication, meetings, infrastructure and the team.

 ## Background